chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Configure node data collection
 ------------------------------------------------------------

-After you have setup your Chef Server, Chef Automate, and any build runners/build nodes, you must perform some simple configuration steps to visualize node data in Chef Automate.
+After you have set up your Chef Server and Chef Automate server, you must perform some simple configuration steps to visualize node data in Chef Automate.
 This process is detailed, along with more advanced data configuration scenarios, in :doc:`Configure Data Collection </setup_visibility_chef_automate>`.

 Set up a build node/runner (Optional)
 ------------------------------------------------------------